Hell’s Belle

 Belle Gunness killed more than two dozen men as well as a handful of women and children at the turn of the twentieth century.
 But did she get away with it?
 Her story is as ridiculous as it is captivating.
 Join the infamous black widow of LaPorte, Indiana, her sister Nellie, and the men she loved and killed along the way in this wild ride of a true crime dark comedy.

-Our fourth show for season 5 will be the winner of our Making History Contest, Hell’s Belle: The Unbelievably True Tale of Indiana’s First Serial Killer by Amalia Howard.
+Our fourth show for season 5 will be the winner of our Making History Contest, Hell’s Belle: A True Crime Dark Comedy about Indiana’s First Serial Killer by Amalia Howard.
 Congratulations Amalia!

 About the Playwright